 Winner

-ESEA rates % lower than Google on Leadership Culture Ratings vs Google Ratings based on looking at 17405 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you approve of the job your executive team is doing at your company?" and "Does your manager seem to care about you as a person?".
+ESEA rates % lower than Google on Leadership Culture Ratings vs Google Ratings based on looking at 17425 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you approve of the job your executive team is doing at your company?" and "How would you rate your executive team?".

-ESEA rates % lower than Google on Compensation Culture Ratings vs Google Ratings based on looking at 12526 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Are you satisfied with your Benefits?".
+ESEA rates % lower than Google on Compensation Culture Ratings vs Google Ratings based on looking at 12529 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "How often do you get a raise?".

-ESEA rates % lower than Google on Team Culture Ratings vs Google Ratings based on looking at 11141 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are your company's meetings effective?" and "Does Your Boss Hurt Your Company Culture?".
+ESEA rates % lower than Google on Team Culture Ratings vs Google Ratings based on looking at 11144 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "Are your company's meetings effective?".

-ESEA rates % lower than Google on Environment Culture Ratings vs Google Ratings based on looking at 11472 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What needs to change to make the company culture better?" and "What % of the time are you bored at work?".
+ESEA rates % lower than Google on Environment Culture Ratings vs Google Ratings based on looking at 11475 ratings from employees of the two companies.
+Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "What is most positive about the culture and environment at your company?".

-ESEA rates % lower than Google on Sentiment Culture Ratings vs Google Ratings based on looking at 13052 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How do your customers perceive your company?" and "How confident are you about the future success of your company?".
+ESEA rates % lower than Google on Sentiment Culture Ratings vs Google Ratings based on looking at 13070 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "What do you like best about your company?".